cloudmesh-community/book/chapters/container/docker-compose.md

 ### Install on MacOS

-Go go this link to download a desktop version: https://docs.docker.com/docker-for-mac/install/
+Go to this link to download a desktop version: https://docs.docker.com/docker-for-mac/install/

 ### Install on Linux